Some More Sparse Bounds for Rough and Smooth Pseudodifferential Operators: Abstract

 \section{Abstract}

-D.~Beltran and L.~Cladek~\cite{BC} use $L^r$ to $L^s$ bounds to prove sparse form bounds for pseudodifferential operators with H\"ormander symbols in $S^m_{\rho,\delta}$ up to, but not including, the sharp end-point in decay $m$.
-We further develop their technique, obtaining pointwise sparse bounds for rough pseudodifferential operators that are merely bounded in their spatial variables and an alternative proof of their results which avoids proving geometrically decaying sparse bounds.
-We also provide sufficient conditions for sparse form bounds to hold and verify those conditions in a limited number of cases at the sharp endpoint value of $m$ for the composition of a pseudodifferential operator with the sharp maximal function.
+Beltran \& Cladek~\cite{BC} use $L^r$ to $L^s$ bounds to prove sparse form bounds for pseudodifferential operators with H\"ormander symbols in $S^m_{\rho,\delta}$ up to, but not including, the sharp end-point in decay $m$.
+We further develop their technique, obtaining pointwise sparse bounds for rough pseudodifferential operators that are merely measurable in their spatial variables and an alternative proof of their results which avoids proving geometrically decaying sparse bounds.
+We also provide sufficient conditions for sparse form bounds to hold and use these to reprove know sparse bounds for pseudodifferential operators with symbols in $S^0_{1,\delta}$ for $\delta < 1$.